MaxKonze/Who-am-I-/README.md

 # Who-am-I-

+## IMPORTANT !!
+Only the AI-guess version works

 ## Overview
 **Who-am-I-** is an interactive game where users try to guess a famous person, real or fictional, by asking a series of yes-or-no questions.
 The game is powered by an AI backend that provides logical and consistent answers based on the character's attributes.